mtiller/ModelicaBook/text/source/behavior/equations/variables.rst

    type Temperature = Real(unit="K"); // Could be a temperature difference type AbsoluteTemperature = Temperature(min=0); // Must be positive

-.. todo:: would you really name a type representing temperature diff as Temperature?

 .. _enumerations:

 Enumerations